-Read the full story in HAND/EYE magazine.
+Read the full story on the Avani blog.

-tonlé has become a hit with ethical consumers worldwide
+tonlé has become a hit with ethical consumers worldwide.

 #Projecthrive is an initiative to empower women so that they have a voice and the right to make choices in their lives.